onlinepcwizard/haproxy-with-letsencrypt-auto-renewal/README.md

 rsa-key-size = 4096

 # Uncomment and update to register with the specified e-mail address
-email = tingan87@gmail.com
+email = youremail@domain.com

 # Uncomment and update to generate certificates for the specified
 # domains.
-domains = content.rosegarden.se
+domains = your.domain.com

 # Uncomment to use a text interface instead of ncurses
 # text = True